“Owasso tech job”

-He then said AppleOne was going to send me to be a bill collector at a financial services company in Owasso, just north of Tulsa.
+He then said AppleOne was going to send me to be a bill collector at Capital One financial services in Owasso, just north of Tulsa.

 CONTEXT: In Oklahoma, laid-off workers survive on unemployment insurance until they find a new job.
-This only covers basic costs such as rent, food, and utilities.
 A branch of state government named OESC administers the insurance.
 Politicians in the state legislature require the OESC to make the U.I. lifeline fragile.
 This expresses an ideology that assigns negative moral weight to bad luck.
 EXAMPLE:

 Someone from a rich family or with friends in high places could have marched out the door.
-When AppleOne subsequently stripped that person of all of their unemployment insurance, it would not make much difference.
-Rich kids have other options.
+When AppleOne subsequently stripped that person of all of their unemployment insurance, it would not matter. rich people have other options.

 I realized why AppleOne put document-signing in front of the current conversation with M.K.
 My signature on those items was now hanging over my head.
-I asked M.K. for copies of the documents I had signed.
+I asked M.K. for copies of the documents.
 His response was a vague

 Getting me to sign documents when I walked in the door enabled AppleOne to control my financial viability while I was searching for a job.